 "No debris has been found and the operation will end officially at 17:00 (08:00 GMT)," a defence ministry spokesman was quoted by AFP news agency as saying.

 Vessels from China, Russia and the US have also been searching for rocket debris, South Korean officials have said.
 Experts say the debris could offer an insight into the technology used by the North.

-The North had warned before the launch that any attempts by other nations to retrieve any debris would result in "ruthless" retaliation.'No IAEA'
+The North had warned before the launch that any attempts by other nations to retrieve any debris would result in "ruthless" retaliation.